 How To Hold A Baby To Stop Crying?

-There is a technique known as “The Hold”, demonstrated by Dr. Robert Hamilton, a practitioner at Pacific Ocean Pediatrics in California.
+A study discovered that babies who were held more frequently tended to cry and fuss less (6).
+One method to help soothe babies is called “The Hold”, demonstrated by Dr. Robert Hamilton, a practitioner at Pacific Ocean Pediatrics in California.
 He showed a live demo of the hold that consists of four steps.

-- Pick up the crying baby and fold her arms gently across her chest.
+- Pick up the crying baby and fold their arms gently across their chest.

 - Secure the arms by holding them with your hand.
-This hand will also support her chin.
+This hand will also support their chin.

 - Now support the baby’s bottom with your other hand.
 Use the fleshy part of your hand but not the fingers for a comfortable hold.

-- Keep the baby at a 45-degree angle and move her gently.
-You can slightly swing her up and down but avoid jerky movements.
+- Keep the baby at a 45-degree angle and move them gently.
+You can slightly swing them up and down but avoid jerky movements.

 - Always speak softly to your baby while holding them to help soothe them.